Operation Iraqi Freedom FAQ

 ...
 From Baghdad the long struggle to outlast the containment policy of the United States imposed through the UN sanctions seemed tantalizingly close.
 There was considerable commitment and involvement on the part of states like Russia and Syria, who had developed economic and political stakes in the success of the Regime.
 From Baghdad’s perspective, they had firm allies, and it appeared the United States was in retreat.
 The United Nations mechanism to implement the Oil For Food program was being corrupted and undermined.
 The collapse or removal of sanctions was foreseeable.
 This goal, always foremost in Saddam’s eyes, was within reach.

 Before September the 11th, many in the world believed that Saddam Hussein could be contained.
 But chemical agents, lethal viruses and shadowy terrorist networks are not easily contained. ...
 Some have said we must not act until the threat is imminent.
 Since when have terrorists and tyrants announced their intentions, politely putting us on notice before they strike?
 If this threat is permitted to fully and suddenly emerge, all actions, all words, and all recriminations would come too late.
-Trusting in the sanity and restraint of Saddam Hussein is not a strategy, and it is not an option.Citing to his own experience with the Iraq enforcement, Clinton endorsed Bush acting to resolve the heightened threat:
+Trusting in the sanity and restraint of Saddam Hussein is not a strategy, and it is not an option.Citing to his own experience as President with the Iraq enforcement, Clinton endorsed Bush acting to resolve the heightened threat:

 I thought it was prudent for the president to go to the U.N. and for the U.N. to say you got to let these inspectors in, and this time if you don't cooperate the penalty could be regime change ...
 I mean, we're all more sensitive to any possible stocks of chemical and biological weapons ... it is incontestable that on the day I left office, there were unaccounted for stocks of biological and chemical weapons.
 (CNN, July 3, 2003)and